 It's possible the host can run out of questions for the selected category and level.
 If that happens, the player in control decides to increase the level by one, decrease the level by one, or change to random.

-This section deals with questions, starting with categories and levels.
-After that, some guidelines about trickery.
+This section has many subsections.
+First, there's a discussion regarding categories and levels.
+After that, there are some guidelines about trickery.
 Next, there are four types of questions: Multiple Answers, Educated Guess, both, and Bonus.
 Finally, the last section deals with bonus answers.

 Here are the categories for the game with what to type to select that category appearing in parentheses: